Intregra/todo-list-app/README.md

 ```
 npm run serve
 ```
-then open your web browser and go to `localhost:9000`
+Then open your web browser and go to `localhost:9000`

 ## Test the app
 Package includes one test which tests the language option in the app.